1. Blog

 What Is Carrageenan?

 Carrageenan is a product of Irish moss, which is an edible red seaweed.
-It is used as a thickener or gelling agent in human food and in pet food.
+Manufacturers use it as a thickener or gelling agent in human food and pet food.
 It’s also in many other products for humans, like shampoo, gel air fresheners, and even diet soda.

-Carrageenan is plant-based, so many people might think it’s a vegan alternative to other food additives used for the same purpose, like gelatin from animals.
-It’s also something that’s found in organic foods, but does that mean it’s safe?
+Carrageenan is plant-based.
+As such, many people think it’s a vegan alternative to other food additives, like gelatin from animals.
+It’s also something you can find in organic foods, but does that mean it’s safe?

-Carrageenan is typically only found in canned pet foods, which are loaf-like, to help hold the shape.
-Therefore, it’s not usually found in dry food; rather, it’s usually only found in wet dog food.
+Typically, you can find carrageenan in canned pet foods, which are loaf-like, to help hold the shape.
+Therefore, it’s not usually in dry food; rather, it’s usually only in wet dog food.
 There have, however, been warnings about carrageenan as a food additive.

 Is Carrageenan Safe for Your Dog’s Food?

 There has been a lot of controversy over carrageenan as an ingredient in pet food.
-Much of the concern isn’t about the natural derivative that comes from seaweed; instead, it’s about how carrageenan is extracted.
+Much of the concern isn’t about the natural derivative that comes from seaweed; instead, it’s about the carrageenan extraction process.

-Industrially-produced carrageenan is extracted from seaweed using strong alkaline solvents.
+Manufacturers extract carrageenan from seaweed using strong alkaline solvents.
 That means it’s highly processed.
 But there are even bigger problems than that.

 There are different types of carrageenan, and one type — poligeenan carrageenan — causes gastrointestinal inflammation.
-In fact, poligeenan is used to intentionally cause intestinal inflammation in animal experiments.
+In fact, researchers use poligeenan to intentionally cause intestinal inflammation in animal experiments.

 It’s also a known carcinogen.
-That is to say, it is known to cause cancer.
+That is to say, it may cause cancer.
 Researchers have found that carrageenan triggers your dog’s body to produce a molecule called Tumor Necrosis Factor-alpha, or TNF-⍺.
 This molecule causes two opposing reactions: it stimulates inflammation, and it causes apoptosis or cell death.

 This helps create balance in the immune system since it defends against certain pathogenic organisms such as bacteria.
 On the surface that sounds like it’s a good thing, and that may be part of why many people in the wellness community recommend it.